Fractured Magic: Chapter Eight

 “Tell me,” Leandros said.
 “If you have reservations, Mr. Ranulf, I’d like to hear them.”

-Gareth eyed Leandros like he didn’t quite believe him, but explained, “I was determined to turn Moira down, but last night, I ran into three orinians who are staying at my hotel.
-They’re young, Prince Nochdvor, and so carefree.
-It made me worry…well, I’d like to make sure Orean’s treated fairly in all this.”
-At Leandros’ thoughtful silence, he hurried to add, “That’s not to say you won’t, but you have valid reasons for disliking Orean.
-I’d just like to be there.”
+Gareth eyed Leandros like he didn’t quite believe him, but he obliged: “I was determined to refuse Moira, but last night, I ran into three orinians who are staying at my hotel.
+They’re young, Prince Nochdvor, and so happy.
+It made me worry for their sakes.
+I’d like to make sure Orean’s treated fairly in all this.”
+At Leandros’ thoughtful silence, he hurried to add, “That’s not to say that you won’t, but after what you’ve been through, I’m sure you have some complicated feelings about the matter.
+I don’t, so if I can help provide clarity, I’d like to.”

-Gareth nodded and rocked back on his heels.
-Like a peace offering, he withdrew his cigarette case and held it out to Leandros.
+Like a peace offering, Gareth withdrew his cigarette case and held it out to Leandros.
 “Cigarette?”

 “They’re just tourists.
 Unity wouldn’t do anything to them, would they?”